Do you love the rumble that you experience when watching films with explosions? Or how about the sound effects of explosions, war movies, and games?

 Prior to understanding the differences between a powered vs an unpowered subwoofer, let us talk a little bit about what a subwoofer is and how it works.

-These frequencies are termed as sub-bass and bass.
+These frequencies are termed sub-bass and bass.
 The normal frequency range of a subwoofer is less than 100 Hz for specialized live sound, between 20 and 200 Hz for consumer items, and less than 80 Hz in a THX-approved system.

 THX is an acronym for “Tomlinson Holman’s experiment.
 It is a standard that ensures quality and uniformity across all theater systems that play a company’s audio.